 We represent renewable and competitive service providers, along with companies and individuals with interests in renewable or competitive energy services.
 Our work is always adverse to monopoly utilities.
 In fact, ThompsonMcMullan is one of few law firms in Virginia that does not take work from large energy monopolies, instead choosing to bring our expertise to smaller, competitive, and often innovative players.

-In addition to clean and green energy initiatives, we advise customers of electricity, natural gas, and water utilities.
+In addition to clean and green energy initiatives, we advise public utilities and other regulated industries with advisory services and counsel, including providers of electricity, natural gas, and water.
 We regularly handle cases at the Virginia State Corporation Commission and other government agencies, and in state and federal courts throughout the Commonwealth.
 Our energy team also consults with our firm colleagues in real estate, financing, taxation, construction, litigation, and intellectual property matters to develop strategies and achieve goals for our clients.

 - Advising energy users that seek to optimize opportunities in PJM interconnection and other load response programs